-- 1. The Parties reaffirm the broad and comprehensive nature of the EU-Pacific Protocol and agree that the aims of this Protocol are, inter alia, to: - a. strengthen their political partnership, underpinned by regular dialogue and the promotion of common interests; - b. improve environmental and climate resilience and pursue sustainable management of natural resources; - c. build democratic, peaceful and rights-based societies, based on the rule of law and good governance, and make progress on gender equality and financial governance;
+- The Parties reaffirm the broad and comprehensive nature of the Pacific-EU Protocol and agree that its aims are, inter alia, to: - a. strengthen their political partnership, underpinned by regular dialogue and the promotion of common interests;

-- support inclusive and sustainable economic growth through bolstered investment and private sector development, with special attention to the blue economy and enhanced connectivity; - e. support concrete measures aimed at strengthening ocean governance and the conservation and sustainable management of living marine resources including fisheries [, as well as deep sea mining]; and - f. invest in human and social development, addressing inequalities and ensuring that nobody is left behind, with special attention to the promotion of youth and to women's and girls' economic, social and political empowerment.
+- improve environmental and climate resilience and pursue sustainable management of natural resources; - build democratic, peaceful and rights-based societies, based on the rule of law and good governance, and make progress on gender equality and financial governance; - d. support inclusive and sustainable economic growth through bolstered investment and private sector development, with special attention to the blue economy and enhanced connectivity; - e. support concrete measures aimed at strengthening ocean governance and the conservation and sustainable management of living marine resources including fisheries [PACP: as well as deep sea mining]; and - f. invest in human and social development, addressing inequalities and ensuring that nobody is left behind, with special attention to the promotion of youth and to women's and girls' economic, social and political empowerment.

-Regional integration and cooperation
+Article 4 Regional integration and cooperation

-- The Parties shall support the process of regional integration and cooperation in the Pacific as a way to managing cross-country challenges and facilitating the implementation of this Protocol in order to reap full benefits from it, taking into account the principles and objectives set out in the Framework for Pacific Regionalism. - 2.
-The Parties agree to step up cooperation with those regional organisations and those countries and territories that share the same values and are willing and able to promote common goals, contributing to the political, economic, and social development of the Pacific region as a whole. - 3. [(The Parties shall promote and support Triangular and South-South Cooperation as means of strengthening cooperation at the regional level)]
+- The Parties shall support the process of regional integration and cooperation in the Pacific as a way to managing cross-country challenges and facilitating the implementation of this Protocol in order to reap full benefits from it, taking into consideration their relevant policy frameworks, including the Framework for Pacific Regionalism. - 2.
+The Parties agree to step up cooperation with those regional organisations, countries, and territories that share the same values and are willing and able to promote and address common goals, contributing to the political, economic, and social development of the Pacific region as a whole. - 3.
+The Parties shall promote and support Triangular and South-South Cooperation as means of strengthening cooperation at the regional level.

-Chapter 2

-Actors and processes [Processes and Implementation Modalities]
+Chapter 2 [Indicative skeleton: Processes and Implementation Modalities] [EU: Actors and processes]

-Institutional provisions
+Article 5 Institutional provisions

-- 1. [The institutions of the EU-Pacific Partnership, whose composition and functions are defined in the General Part of this Agreement, are the:
+- The institutions of the Pacific-EU Protocol, as defined in the General Part of this Agreement, including their composition and functions, are the:

 - a.
-EU-Pacific Council of Ministers;
+Pacific-EU Council of Ministers;

 - b.
-EU-Pacific Joint Committee:
+Pacific-EU Joint Committee;

 - c.
-EU-Pacific Parliamentary Committee.]
+Pacific-EU Parliamentary Committee.

-- 2. [The Parties may decide to meet at the level of Heads of State or Governments to provide strategic political steering to this Partnership.]
+- 2. [PACP: Each joint institution shall determine and agree its rules of procedures and composition including level of representation.]